 Whether your child wants to accelerate learning or needs a quieter environment to focus, you may be interested in trying virtual school.
 Idaho offers several full-time, free online learning options for students, like Idaho Connections Academy and Idaho Virtual Academy.
 For part-time options, Idaho students in grades 6-12 may enroll in online classes through Idaho Digital Learning.
 Idaho Digital Learning is available to students in any type of educational setting, public or private.
 But, parents should check with their local public school or district for details, as fees may apply.

 Families in Idaho and all 50 states can choose homeschooling!
 Homeschooling is the process of parents educating students at home and allows for highly customized education.
-Check here for resources about homeschooling specific to Idaho.
+The Home School Legal Defense Association has a great how-to about homeschooling in Idaho.
+You may also want to check out Homeschool Idaho or the North Idaho Home Educator’s Association.

 For additional information about school choices in Idaho, visit these resources:

-Idaho will celebrate National School Choice Week 2020 with a record-breaking 280 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/idaho/.
+Idaho celebrated National School Choice Week 2020 with a record-breaking 280 events and activities across the state.
+Click the button below to learn more about school choice in Idaho.

 "Shining a spotlight on effective educational options for every child"